vic-ma/howtodismantle.github.io/_posts/2025-10-26-Real-Time-Factory-Gossip-Peakboard-to-Slack.md

 ## Result

 Now, let's take a look at our app in action.
-First, we type in the message we want to send and then press the send button.
+First, we type in the message that we want to send.
+Then, we press the send button.

 ![image](/assets/2025-10-26/060.png)

-This sends a HTTP request with our message to the webhook.
+This sends an HTTP request with our message to the webhook URL.
 And as you can see, the message pops up in our `#machinealerts` channel (you can change the channel in the webhook settings):

 ![image](/assets/2025-10-26/070.png)

-For more information about this process, take a look at Slack's [incoming webhook documentation](https://docs.slack.dev/messaging/sending-messages-using-incoming-webhooks).
+For more information about everything we covered today, take a look at Slack's [incoming webhook documentation](https://docs.slack.dev/messaging/sending-messages-using-incoming-webhooks).
 The docs also explain how to use [advanced formatting options](https://docs.slack.dev/messaging/sending-messages-using-incoming-webhooks/#advanced_message_formatting)!